 same manner.
 Change the Standby frequency on the NAV2 radio to 109.90 and make

 it active.
 When set, click the Radio icon again to close the Radio stack.
+If you recall from the map view and our compass heading, we

 are heading northwest and the runway we're heading is southwest of us so we'll